henriquedjordan/henriquedjordan/README.md

-<p align="left">Native Android Developer and UX/UI Designer.
+<p align="left">Software Developer and UX/UI Designer.
 My mission is to create solutions where the user is the protagonist!</p>

 &nbsp;